-SABB offers 2 main forms of variable remuneration (cash and SABB shares).
-Where applicable, employees with variable pay is subject to deferral over 3 years, SABB purchase treasury shares with the deferred amounts and maintain the same within an overall bank portfolio managed by HSBC Saudi Arabia and Alawwal Invest.
+SAB offers 2 main forms of variable remuneration (cash and SAB shares).
+Where applicable, employees with variable pay is subject to deferral over 3 years, SAB purchase treasury shares with the deferred amounts and maintain the same within an overall bank portfolio managed by HSBC Saudi Arabia and Alawwal SAB Invest.
 Based on the deferred amount and share price, a number of shares is allocated to each individual and vested over a 3 years' period of the coming performance years.
-Share price is determined on the actual price at the time of purchase and might be adjusted at the time of vesting based on the actual market price of SABB share at the time of vesting preventing the bank from any attempt of gain and loss from the share price volatility and linking the individual employee, as a beneficiary, to the long term interest of the bank overall all performance which impacts the share price.
+Share price is determined on the within a set period of the average of 30 trading days preceding NRC approval of the bonus pool actual price at the time of purchase and might be adjusted at the time of vesting based on the actual market price of SAB share at the time of vesting preventing the bank from any attempt of gain and loss from the share price volatility and linking the individual employee, as a beneficiary, to the long term interest of the bank overall all performance which impacts the share price.
 At the time of vesting, allocated shares are transferred from the bank portfolio to the employee portfolio where employee has the right to sell or maintain as preferred.